paulo-ferraz-oliveira/rebar3_checkshell/README.md

 rebar3 checkshell --files=scripts/*.sh
 ```

-Since `files` can also come from `rebar.config` the plugin makes an effort to merge both lists
+Since `files` can also come from `rebar.config`, the plugin makes an effort to merge both lists
 and apply the analysis on top of that.

 ### Check it out